sentubiswas013/Javascript/code/question-02.md

-## 3. Architecture & Design Patterns
+## Architecture & Design Patterns

-Certainly!
-Here are answers to the questions you've posed, organized clearly to provide a comprehensive understanding.
+---
 ### 1\. **How do you structure your frontend application for scalability and maintainability?**

 A scalable and maintainable frontend application typically follows certain principles and patterns to ensure growth and easy management: